-29.0.11 Subject to the provisions of paragraph 29.0.10 the councils of the municipal corporations shall, by resolution, select and employ competent hunters, fishermen and trappers to carry out the program properly and see to the application of the leave of absence, suspension and dismissal ordinances.
+29.0.11 Subject to the provisions of paragraph 29.0.1 0 the council of the municipal corporations shall, by resolution, select and employ competent hunters, fishermen and trappers to carry out the program properly and see to the application of the leave of absence, suspension and dismissal ordinances.

-Pending the establishment of the municipalities, such powers shall temporarily be exercised by the community council in each Inuit community.
+Pending the establishment of the municipalities, such powers shall temporarily be exercised by the community council in each lnuit community.

-- 29.0.12 For the purposes of the program, the annual period shall commence on January 1 of each year. - 29.0.13 The Regional Government shall prepare and adopt each year the necessary budget for the operation of the program.
+29.0.12 For the purposes of the program, the annual period shall commence of January 1 of each year.

+29.0.13 The Regional Government shall prepare and adopt each year the necessary budget for the operation of the program.